-- Encroachments or development above grade and less than one foot above the base flood elevation, are prohibited unless hydrologic and hydraulic analyses are performed in accordance with standard engineering practice, by a licensed professional engineer, certifying that the proposed development will: - a) Not result in any increase in flood levels (0.00 feet) during the occurrence of the base flood; - b) Not increase any risk to surrounding properties, facilities, or structures from erosion or flooding. - c) Meet all standards in Section 9.5(A).

-2) Public utilities may be placed underground, and the analyses may be waived, where a licensed professional engineer certifies that there will be no change in grade and the utilities will be adequately protected from scour.
+- 1) Encroachments or development above grade and less than one foot above the base flood elevation, are prohibited unless hydrologic and hydraulic analyses are performed in accordance with standard engineering practice, by a licensed professional engineer, certifying that the proposed development will: - a) Not result in any increase in flood levels (0.00 feet) during the occurrence of the base flood; - b) Not increase any risk to surrounding properties, facilities, or structures from erosion or flooding; - c) Not increase base flood velocities; and - d) Meet all standards in Section 9.5(A). - 2) Public utilities may be placed underground, and the analyses may be waived, where a licensed professional engineer certifies that there will be no change in grade and the utilities will be adequately protected from scour.